luciotato/LiteScript/ast.lite.md

 Constructor(lexer, parent)
 --------------------------

-Control arguments
+First, let's control passed arguments

         if no lexer, fail with 'call to new ASTBase: lexer is null'

-The object is initially marked as "unlocked", indicating that we are not sure that this is the right node to parse this segment of the token stream.
+The object is initially marked as "unlocked", indicating that we are not sure this is the right node to parse this segment of the token stream.
 We can't declare syntax errors until we are sure this is the right class.

         me.locked = false